duesee/imap-codec/imap-types/README.md

-# Misuse-resistant IMAP types
+# imap-types

-This crate provides a complete set of well-designed types for the [IMAP4rev1] protocol and various [extensions].
+This crate provides a complete set of well-designed, misuse-resistant types for the [IMAP4rev1] protocol and various [extensions].
 Notably, it does *not* provide parsers, nor serializers, but tries to become the "standard library" for IMAP in Rust that is useful for a broad range of crates.